prompto/appcenter/README.md

-# appcenter
+# dev center
-web site for development and management of prompto applications
+web site for development of prompto applications